 1. Go to college

 Get a bachelor’s degree, ideally with a pre-med or biological sciences emphasis.

 For some schools, you may only need three years of post-secondary education with courses in biology or zoology, chemistry, physics, math and English.

 Before you can apply to an optometry program, you must pass the Optometry Admission Test (OAT).
 This computerized exam tests applicants in science, reading comprehension, physics and quantitative reasoning.
 Submit your OAT scores with your college application.

-Obtain a license to practice in whatever state you’ll be employed in.
+Obtain a license to practice in the state where you’ll be employed.
 Check to see if that state requires an additional clinical exam.